williamdemeo/Math700Spring2014/README.md

 **Class meetings:** MW, 3:55--5:10, LeConte, Room 310.

-**Homework:** Solving homework problems is the easiest, best, and perhaps only way to properly learn the material.
+**Homework:** Solving problems is the best, perhaps only way to properly learn the material.
 As we progress, I will distribute lists of good exercises to work on, either from the textbook or in handouts.
 Students are expected to solve and submit as many solutions as possible.
-50% of your grade will be based on how many correct solutions to exercises you submit.
+55% of the course grade will be based on the number of correct, well written solutions submitted by the student.

 **Exams:** There will be one mid-term exam worth 20% of the final course grade.
 It will be scheduled as we progress, and notice of at least one week will be given prior to the date of a test.
-A final exam at the end of the semester will be worth 30% of the final course grade.
-I will be very specific about what topics will be covered on the exams, and the problems that appear will be drawn mostly from the homework problems.
+A final exam at the end of the semester will be worth 25% of the final course grade.
+I will be very specific about what topics will be covered on the exams, and the problems that appear will be drawn primarily from the collection of homework problems.

-**Course topics in more detail:** This is a beginning graduate level treatment of linear algebra in which we focus on finite dimensional vector spaces from a more general point of view than you might have seen in an undergraduate class.
+**Course topics in more detail:** This course is a beginning graduate level treatment of linear algebra in which we focus on finite dimensional vector spaces from a more general point of view than you might have seen in an undergraduate class.
 Below is a detailed list of some of the topics we will cover (essentially the first 172 pages of Lax's book, plus additional topics depending on students' interests).
 In addition to these topics, we will cover vector spaces over finite fields, the Jordan canonical form and Smith normal form.
 Depending on student interest, we might also spend some time demonstrating and applying the theory using computer algebra software (like Sage) and numerical software (like Matlab or Octave/Sage).

 1.  **Review of Fundamentals:** Linear Space, Isomorphism; Subspace; Linear Dependence; Basis, Dimension; Quotient Space.
 2.  **Duality:** Linear Functions; Dual of a Linear Space; Annihilator; Codimension; Quadrature Formula.</li>